 With so many great places to rides in the region, there is an active road riding scene that spans a wide range of distances and abilities.
 Most of these rides are fairly social and open to all ages, old and young.

 Meet at McDonald's Car Park - cnr.
 Kerr St & Tamarind Drive.
 Ride via River Rd to Wardell and return.
 Ferry crossing fee, $1 per bike each way.
 Ride finishes at the Coffee Shop on Moon St in Ballina for coffee & cake.
 This is an easy recovery ride for those who may have raced on the weekend, it is also ideal for new and inexperienced riders.

 Ride departs from the Burns Point Ferry carpark at the end of Burns Point Ferry Rd.
 Riders cross on the Burns Point Ferry ($1 each way), then down to Wardell with the pace hot from the start.
-Out of Wardell along Wardell Rd and Bagotville Rd to Dungarubba, then to Woodburn and Evans Head coming back through Broadwater to Bagotville Rd.
+Out of Wardell along Wardell Rd to Bagotville Rd down to Dungarubba, then Woodburn and on to Evans Head coming back through Broadwater to Bagotville Rd.
 Rides stops for a breather, to regroup or to fill water bottles at Dungarubba, Woodburn and at also Evans Head for coffee and cake etc. Heading into Evans Head speed is up to 50km/h and often 40+km/h heading back to Broadwater.

 From: La Barraca Espresso, 29 Keen St

 All rides start and finish in Lismore unless otherwise stated.